 The process for confirming the identity of an insert is a simple one.
 The only two dimensions needed are the Free Outer Diameter and the number of Free Coils.
 If using a caliper to measure the Free Outer Diameter, do not measure at the locking coil or constrict the insert as either can lead to a false reading.

-To identify any Tangless insert, count the number of coils in the free state from one notch to the other notch.
+To identify the number of Free Coils of any Tangless insert, count the number of coils in the free state from one notch to the other notch.
 When identifying a unified size tanged insert, start counting 90° from the tang.
 When identifying a metric size tanged insert, start counting from the tang break off notch.

 The origin for the length of the insert is based on the absolute minimum amount of material needed.
 If, and this is a big IF, there is no countersink, a through hole, full threads throughout, and the insert is installed to only 0.25P (minimum based on NASM33537) below the surface, the Nominal Length of the insert is the absolute minimum thickness of the parent material required.
 If the Nominal Length of the insert is, for example 0.250, the minimum material thickness needed is 0.250 inches.
 This allows the installed insert to be 0.25P below the surface, while giving 0.25P support on the bottom thread.
 This is why the Nominal Length is a calculated value and cannot be measured.
 It is the Installed Length plus 0.5P.